 Art This area includes art Blocks This area includes blocks Dramatic Play or Home Living materials and may include easels. and props for use with blocks such This area may also be call a Dress as cars and signs.
 It may be called Up area or a House Corner area.
 Construction or Building.
 Library or Book Area This area Sensory Play Area This area Table Toys or Manipulative This may also include a writing area for usually includes some kind of sand area may be combined with blocks older children. and water table or tubs.
-This area in some programs, especially for may be called a Discovery Area or infants and toddlers. a Touch and Feel Area.
+This area in some programs, especially for may be called a Discovery Area or infants and toddlers. may be called a Discovery Area or a Touch and Feel Area. infants and toddlers. , infants and toddlers.